Jademalo/SurroundFix/README.md

 Configure various options with /sfix or /surroundfix.
 You can change the aspect with "/sfix aspect x:y", or set it back to automatic mode with "/sfix aspect auto".
 Just type the command and any arguments for more help!

-**Note** - Certain AddOns will not be positioned correctly, and moving them will be strange.
-Unfortunately there isn't much I can do about this, since it's an issue with how the AddOn causing issues handles it's frames.
-Any AddOn that is designed to properly use UIParent should have no issues.

 ![Before](Other%20Files/Images/SFix%20Default.jpg)
 ![After](Other%20Files/Images/SFix%20Fixed.jpg)